citizenhacks/edamame/docs/README.md

 - Your laptop and any other hardware you're planning to hack with
 - A reusable water bottle
 - If you're planning on staying overnight at the venue, bring a sleeping bag and pillow to get comfy!

-### What NOT to bring

-- Money to buy food.
-All your meals will be provided for free!
+- All your meals will be provided for free!

 ## Resources on Privacy